Welcome to the

 Submission Guidelines

-The ToM 2024 workshop will use OpenReview as the review platform.
+The ToM 2025 workshop will use CMT as the review platform.

 Accepted papers will be presented as posters, and a subset of them will be selected for oral presentation.
 We plan to organize the ToM workshop at ICML 2024 in a hybrid format.
 For virtual workshop attendees, we plan to use Zoom for the talks/panel and Gather for posters/socializing.
 To support the hybrid format, we will hold parallel meet-and-greet sessions online and in-person.

-The paper template and style files can be found at here (adapted based on ICML template).
+The paper template and style files can be found at here (IJCAI Author Kit.
+Please use LaTeX. ).
 The length of paper can be as short as 2 pages or as long as 8 pages (excluding references and appendix).
 Submissions must follow the template and style and should be properly anonymized.

 Dual Submission Policy